saifaw165/budgy/README.md

 ### *Summary*

-1. Looking at spend over time, we can see that other category is the main driver of spend
+1. Looking at spend over time, we can see that `other` is the main driver of spend
    - Looking into the description of what this entails the majority of this is food and luxury miscalaneaous expenditure
 2. Seeing the trend chart of account balance, we can see the positive months are when I increase my amount of additional income streams
 3. I have overestimated the amount of budget for my partner and underestimated the amount for groceries and trasnport